 “I agreed to be Ambassador of the Foundation because I have a rare disease and can understand how other families with children that have rare diseases and disabilities feel.
 I know how much help and support we all need!"

-Trish van Leeuwen, Marketing Manager: Trish is responsible for the marketing, fundraising and event management and operations of the SWF and has over 25 years experience in sport and philanthropy.
+Trish van Leeuwen, Marketing Manager: Trish is responsible for the marketing, fundraising and event management of the SWF and has over 25 years experience in sport and philanthropy.